The Best Ways to Make Money on Shopify

 What is Shopify?

-Shopify is an ecommerce platform that allows anyone to set up a store online.
+Established as a platform to sell snowboarding equipment, Shopify is now an ecommerce platform that allows anyone to set up a store online.
+It now powers millions of online stores in over 175 countries.

-Shopify makes this process as seamless as possible, offering handy tools like customizable templates to build your ecommerce business’ page and making it easy to set up ecommerce essentials like payment processing and shipping.
+Shopify makes this process as seamless as possible, offering handy tools like customizable templates to build your ecommerce business page and making it easy to set up ecommerce essentials like inventory management, payment processing, and shipping.

 More than offering ease of use, hosting your ecommerce store on Shopify is cheaper than hosting and building a website yourself.
-This simplicity and low overhead is what draws many entrepreneurs to the platform.
+This simplicity and low overheads are what draw many entrepreneurs to the platform.

 Shopify Store Examples